-If both the employee and his/her spouse contribute to this plan or to a similar plan where he or she works, the IRS only allows a maximum family contribution of \$5,000 per calendar year.
+If both the employee and their spouse contribute to this plan or to a similar plan where he or she works, the IRS only allows a maximum family contribution of \$5,000 per calendar year.

-Keep in mind the annual election cannot be greater than either the employee's annual income or his/her spouse's annual income, whichever is lower.
+Keep in mind the annual election cannot be greater than either the employee's annual income or their spouse's annual income, whichever is lower.